graphicore/varla-varfo/explorations/calibrate/index.md

 * Font sizes for legal print, there could be definitions for absolute requirements, if not by law maybe by *corporate compliance policy*.
-  E.g. Fonts may regularly become smaller than e.g. physical 12 pt, because the device defaults to 20 inches typical viewing distance instead of 28 inches.
+  E.g. Fonts may regularly become smaller than e.g. physical 12 pt because the device defaults to 20 inches typical viewing distance instead of 28 inches.
-* Optimize readability, see the [subtitle example example in #614 ff.](https://github.com/w3c/csswg-drafts/issues/614#issuecomment-542110115) by @nigelmegitt:
+* Optimize readability, see the [subtitle example in #614 ff.](https://github.com/w3c/csswg-drafts/issues/614#issuecomment-542110115) by @nigelmegitt:
   *"If we could set physical sizes, we would have less need to compromise the user experience."*

 ### Kids and Education